Project xenv

 expansion is scanned again, producing the actual output.
 This makes

-it possible to create variable names on the fly and get their values.
+it possible to create variable names on the fly and obtain their values.

 Useful in loops, e.g.: